 While the heyday of huge traveling minstrel shows petered out after the 1890s the format found it’s way onto records, radio, and even onto television.
 Several full segments portraying minstrel shows aired on network television as late as 1953, often with dixieland bands accompanying.

 The history itself gets complex very quickly.
 Many African Americans, usually themselves in blackface, were among minstrelsy’s biggest stars.
-Many troupes were integrated and there were all black troupes touring not long after the Civil War.
-Black performers advertised the plantation songs and dances they portrayed as “the real thing”, even though many were educated and from the North.
+Many troupes were integrated and there were prominent all black minstrel troupes touring not long after the Civil War.
+Black performers advertised the plantation songs and dances they portrayed as “the real thing”, even though they were often from prominent black families long established in the North.
 Some of the most offensive songs written in the era were by black composers.
 Stage productions from much lauded pioneers of black theater like Will Marion Cook had titles like “Bandanna Land”, played on plantation themes, and drew mixed audiences.

 Such collusion didn’t end as early as one would like to think.
 The Chicago Defender, the most influential of the Black newspapers, praised the revival of minstrelsy on the radio in the 1930s, and Noble Sissle, famous for bringing black musicals to Broadway in the 20s, lamented the growing cries to eliminate blackface minstrelsy from television in 1949.
 On the other hand his partner, Eubie Blake, while talking to black intellectual writer Albert Murray during the 1970s, insisted that it be made clear in his story that “I never wore cork”.